greycollar/greycollar/README.md

 ## What is Supervised AI Agent?

-GreyCollar is a Supervised AI Agent that functions under human guidance and feedback, operating within a supervised learning framework.
-It is trained on labeled data, where each input is paired with a corresponding correct output, enabling the model to learn from explicit examples and improve decision-making accuracy.
+GreyCollar is a Supervised AI agent platform for Human-AI collaborations in enterprise.
+Despite recent advancements, AI has yet to reach its full potential in enterprise settings due to reliability concerns.
+GreyCollar provides a supervised learning platform for agentic AI, enabling AI to be supervised and continuously learn from human supervisors just like a new employee—even in rare or complex cases encountered in daily work.

 Designed for human-AI collaboration (Human-in-the-Loop), GreyCollar is highly effective in scenarios that require data-driven decision-making, automation, and real-time adaptability.
 It incorporates human-in-the-loop mechanisms, enabling iterative learning through continuous feedback and model adjustments.
 This enhances its ability to handle complex tasks at work environment.